 General operating support funding is a category of grant funding that grant-funded organizations are increasingly reliant on.
 General operations are those functions which keep organizations running and able to fulfill their missions.
-Among the common general operations are asset building and development, institutional services, provision of assets and services, research, networking, community building, and individual economic assistance.
-Internally, these are activities like payroll, financial management, human resources, and in many cases, hiring grant writers to secure additional funds for mission-oriented operations.
-Externally, general operations can include fundraising, advocacy work, and civic engagement.
+Among the common general operations are asset building and development, institutional services, provision of assets and services, research, networking, community building, and individual economic assistance.1 Internally, these are activities like payroll, financial management, human resources, and in many cases, hiring grant writers to secure additional funds for mission-oriented operations.
+Externally, general operations can include fundraising, advocacy work, and civic engagement.1

 General operations funding covers these types of activities that are vital to many organizations' daily function.
 Funding for specific outcomes such as increasing cancer screening rates or reducing tobacco use often does not finance the general operations activities.
-For grant-funded organizations to achieve their institutional missions and those of their Maine Cancer Foundation has awarded 11 general operations grants totaling \$380,000.
+For grant-funded organizations to achieve their institutional missions and those of their funders, they must be able to keep the bedrock of their operations in working order.
+General funding allows organizations to keep their doors open and continue doing their work.

+Maine Cancer Foundation has awarded 11 general operations grants totaling \$380,000.